Child Safe Standards

 For training and resources on the Child Safe Standards, and to request training sessions, please visit the Office of the Children’s Guardian website.

 The National Principles for Child Safe Organisations then embed the Child Safe Standards recommended by the Royal Commission.
-The National Quality Framework (NQF) Review is currently consulting on whether these should be included under the NQF.
+The National Quality Framework (NQF) Review is currently exploring options to embed these under the NQF.

 Download the Child Safe Standards - Key sector messages summary (PDF, 95KB) for more information on how leaders and educators can use the Child Safe Standards to improve their child safe practices.